Beyond Connectivity: An Open Architecture for AI-RAN Convergence in 6G: Introduction

 \section{Introduction}

 5G-Advanced and 6G networks are reshaping the role of the \gls{ran}, from a traditional communication substrate to a programmable, intelligent, ``sentient'', and compute-capable platform.
-As data-intensive and latency-sensitive applications such as \gls{xr}, \gls{isac}, and generative \gls{ai} emerge, there is an opportunity to rethink \gls{ran} architecture not only as a consumer of \gls{ai} for internal optimization, but also as a distributed platform for hosting \gls{ai} workloads~\cite{kundu2025ai}.
+With emerging data-intensive and latency-sensitive use cases such as \gls{xr}, \gls{isac}, and generative \gls{ai}, there is an opportunity to rethink \gls{ran} architecture not only as a consumer of \gls{ai} for internal optimization, but also as a distributed platform for hosting \gls{ai} workloads~\cite{kundu2025ai}.
 This transformation demands architectural innovation that supports the convergence of communication and AI computing within the network itself---simultaneously delivering connectivity and supporting distributed \gls{ai} inference and training demands.
 This dual capability is a foundational principle of the AI-RAN Alliance, a new telecom industry initiative dedicated to transforming networks through pervasive AI integration~\cite{AI-RAN_Whitepaper_2024}.

-This paradigm shift in telecom infrastructure demands new approaches to system architecture and management.
-In this paper, we design network resource orchestration and deployment workflows to support AI solutions (i) for the \gls{ran}, i.e., tasked with improving its efficiency and operations, or (ii) on the \gls{ran}, i.e., leveraging an extremely distributed compute infrastructure for inference, sensing, or training at the edge.
-The network infrastructure and orchestration abstraction layer supports flexibility, scalability, and interoperability in enabling innovative AI-native wireless systems for next-generation applications.
+In this paper, we design network resource orchestration and deployment workflows to enable infrastructure support for AI solutions (i) for the \gls{ran}, i.e., tasked with improving efficiency and operations; or (ii) on the \gls{ran}, i.e., leveraging the distributed compute infrastructure for inference, sensing, or training at the edge.
+The network infrastructure and orchestration abstraction layer supports flexibility, scalability, and interoperability to enable innovative AI-native next-generation wireless systems.
 At the same time, to enable innovation, this network abstraction and the underlying infrastructure need to embrace openness, standardized interfaces, disaggregated components and support for multi-vendor deployments.